 What group did you just join?

 A: According to a recent online survey, nearly one in five people have done this very thing, says Aaron Rowe in "Wired" magazine.
-The good news is that an invisible process of nanocoating "splash guards" your tweets from the commode or shower without interfering with microphones or speakers.

 Just ship your device to a participating company that then places it in a vacuum chamber and pumps in a proprietary vapor to create a protective coating.